Saturday, July 2, 2011

 "Nou Kapab"

-Dr.Yves Marie Dominique GEORGES, MD, MPHc
+Dr.Yves Marie Dominique GEORGES, MD, MPH

 Bouneau is located in Artibonite which is one of the ten departments of Haiti.
 With an area of 4,984 km², Artibonite is Haiti's largest department.
 Artibonite had a population of 1,168,800 in 2002.
 The region is the country's main rice-growing area.
 The main cities are Gonaïves, Saint-Marc, Dessalines, Gros Morne and Marmelade.
 The department has experienced a state of social and economic despair for years, and the current catastrophes have only made the situation worse.